rubiojr/rapi/docs/blobs.md

 File was restored successfully!
 ```

-Given that we know from the [pack files chapter](/docs/packfiles.md) that `0480151d0705d3a9741ee904d5b2219ef465b03ccd33bf77097e28eec9ae1b69` is the tree blob ID that contains the MP3 file metadata, that'll be enough information to retrieve and decrypt all the data blobs that form the MP3 file content.
+Given that we know from the [pack files chapter](/docs/packfiles.md) that `0480151d0705d3a9741ee904d5b2219ef465b03ccd33bf77097e28eec9ae1b69` is the tree blob ID that contains the MP3 file metadata, that'll be enough information to read and decrypt all the data blobs that form the MP3 file content.

 First, we want to index all the blobs in every pack file available in the repository.
 We need to find 7 different data blobs stored in different pack files, so the index will speed things up.
 Much more complex indexing is also part of restic's source code, we'll talk about that in [the index chapter](/docs/index.md).